26huitailang/learn-python/Beginning-Python-2nd-Edition/README.md

     Granting privileges on the database mostly is used to grant or revoke connect privileges.
 This allows you to specify who may do stuff in the database if they have sufficient other permissions.
     You want instead:
     ```SQL
-    GRANT ALL PRIVILEGES ON TABLE side_adzone TO jerry;
+    GRANT ALL PRIVILEGES ON TABLE table_name TO user;
     ```
     This will take care of this issue.

+> 单引号'转义（逃逸）

+    使用两个单引号即可，教程中的“\\'"有误

+> permission denied for sequence messages_id_seq

+    Since PostgreSQL 8.2 you have to use:
+    ```SQL
+    GRANT USAGE, SELECT ON SEQUENCE messages_id_seq TO bar;
+    ```
+    GRANT USAGE - For sequences, this privilege allows the use of the currval and nextval functions.